 Source: Finnish Tax Administration: Search 'Income taxation - businesses and corporations

 Above information current at January 6, 2018.
 Check www.vero.fi for updates.
 Precise information for each form of corporate entity is only available in Finnish.

 The taxation complexities of companies & organisations may best be left in the hands of professionals but, if you have a head for it, all the information and e-services you need are available at the Finnish Tax Administration site.

-- Tax returns on self-assessed taxes such as VAT and employer's contributions must be submitted online, for example in MyTax
+Tax filing and payment of all self-assessed taxes, such as VAT and employer's contributions, must be submitted online at MyTax

 The Tax Administration Businesses and Corporations section includes information about:

 - Changes in business

 - Employee or self-employed?